merenlab/anvio.org/_posts/2023-10-15-fmt-mag-metabolism.md

 ### Exploring pathway coverage in metagenomes

 The contigs database that we were working with above came with an associated {% include ARTIFACT name="profile-db" text="profile database" version="8" %} that contains the read recruitment data from several metagenomes, sampled in time-series (before and after the FMT) from stool Donor A and their stool recipients.
-Let's use this information to look at the coverage of one pathway over time.
+Let's use this information to look at the coverage of pathways over time.

-We can include pathway-specific gene coverage information in the output from {% include PROGRAM name="anvi-estimate-metabolism" version="8" %} by adding the `--add-coverage` flag and the path to the profile database in the command (this time, we didn't bother adding copy numbers since we will only be looking at the coverage columns in the):
+We can include pathway-specific gene coverage information in the output from {% include PROGRAM name="anvi-estimate-metabolism" version="8" %} by adding the `--add-coverage` flag and the path to the profile database in the command (this time, we didn't bother adding copy numbers since we will only be looking at the coverage columns in the output):

 ```bash
 rm DONOR_A_modules.txt # we will regenerate this output file